Fascinating 1566 Lafreri bird’s-eye-view of Tunis with the ruins of Carthage.

 Bird’s-eye-view of Tunis, the most important Ottoman naval base of the western Mediterranean.

-First state (according to Woodward), actually the second state with the addition of the name of Zaltieri.
+The second state with the addition of the name of Zaltieri.

-Oriented with the south at the top, the map depicts military camps and naval battles, scenes that are however only imaginary; at the time, in fact, there were no conflicts around Tunis.
+Oriented with the south at the top, the map depicts military camps and naval battles, scenes that are only imaginary; at the time, there were no conflicts around Tunis.
 It is a fairly faithful copy of a Roman engraving by Agostino de Musi, known as Agostino Veneziano, published to illustrate the 1535 conquest of Tunis by the Christian fleet under the command of Charles V. In making the copy, Forlani made a mistake by omitting the scale of the miles despite mentioning it in the explanatory text.

 Cartographer(s):